SchoolOfCode/bc13_w7d5_hackathon_react-athon-aaron-and-ben-room-40/plan.md

         1.  [ ] Text
         2.  [ ] Delete function
     2.  [ ] Behaviour
-        1.  [ ] ender the text and a button
+        1.  [ ] render the text and a button
         2.  [ ] when the button is clicked call the delete function to delete item at this index
 11. [ ] Bonus
     1.  [ ] Remember we can use the uuid package from npm to create our unique id's when creating our lists [Link](https://www.npmjs.com/package/uuid)